wyfo/apischema/docs/data_model.md

 !!! note
-    Field's metadata are just an ordinary `dict`; *Apischema* provides some functions to enrich these metadata with it's own keys (`alias("foo_bar)` is roughly equivalent to `{"_apischema_alias": "foo_bar"}) and use them when the time comes, but metadata are not reserved to *Apischema* and other keys can be added.
+    Field's metadata are just an ordinary `dict`; *apischema* provides some functions to enrich these metadata with it's own keys (`alias("foo_bar)` is roughly equivalent to `{"_apischema_alias": "foo_bar"}) and use them when the time comes, but metadata are not reserved to *apischema* and other keys can be added.

-    Because [PEP 584](https://www.python.org/dev/peps/pep-0584/) is painfully missing before Python 3.9, *Apischema* metadata use their own subclass of `dict` just to add `|` operator for convenience.
+    Because [PEP 584](https://www.python.org/dev/peps/pep-0584/) is painfully missing before Python 3.9, *apischema* metadata use their own subclass of `dict` just to add `|` operator for convenience.

 Dataclasses `__post_init__` and `field(init=False)` are fully supported.
 Implication of this feature usage is documented in the relative sections.

 !!! warning
-    Before 3.8, `InitVar` is doing [type erasure](https://bugs.python.org/issue33569), that's why it's not possible for *Apischema* to retrieve type information of init variables.
+    Before 3.8, `InitVar` is doing [type erasure](https://bugs.python.org/issue33569), that's why it's not possible for *apischema* to retrieve type information of init variables.
 To fix this behavior, a field metadata `init_var` can be used to put back the type of the field (`init_var` also accepts stringified type annotations).

 ## Standard library types

-*Apischema* handle natively most of the types provided by the standard library.
+*apischema* handle natively most of the types provided by the standard library.
 They are sorted in the following categories:

 #### Primitive
 `str`, `int`, `float`, `bool`, `None`, subclasses of them